 We also need more volunteers to help spread the word,

 agree access rights to land, and maybe do some digging.
-You can volunteer
+You can volunteer using this form

 We should act fast - much of the network build cost can be met with a two-year government broadband funding scheme.